puppetlabs/puppet-docs/source/guides/style_guide.markdown

     }
 {% endhighlight %}

-In the event you cannot avoid inheritance then the following example may be used:

-{% highlight ruby %}
-    class ssh {
-      ...
-    }

-    class ssh::client inherits ssh {
-      ...
-    }

-    class ssh::server inherits ssh {
-      ...
-    }

-    class ssh::server::solaris {
-      ...
-    }
-{% endhighlight %}

-The following examples must not be followed:

-{% highlight ruby %}
-    class ssh inherits server {
-      ...
-    }

-    class ssh:client inherits workstation {
-      ...
-    }

-    class wordpress inherits apache {
-      ...
-    }
-{% endhighlight %}
+(This example makes
+several assumptions and is based on an example provided in the Puppet Master training for managing bluetooth.)

+In summary:

+* Class inheritance is only useful for overriding resource attributes; any other use case is better accomplished with other methods.
+* The most commonly overridden parameters are relationship metaparameters.
+* Other parameters, e.g. ensure and enable may have behavior changed through the use of variables and conditional logic.

 ### Namespacing Variables

-When using variables Puppet modules should access top scope variables explicitly to prevent scoping issues.
+When using top-scope variables, including facts, Puppet modules should explicitly specify the empty namespace (i.e., `$::operatingsystem`, not `$operatingsystem`) to prevent accidental scoping issues.

-{% highlight ruby %}
-    $::operatingsystem, not $operatingsystem
-{% endhighlight %}

-### Specifying the Order of Class Parameters
+### Display Order of Class Parameters

-In parameterized classes, parameters that are required should be specified before optional parameters (or parameters with defaults)
+In parameterized class and defined resource type declarations, parameters that are required should be listed before optional parameters (i.e. parameters with defaults).

-Example:

-{% highlight ruby %}
-    class foo (
-      $one = 'default',
-      $two,
-      $three = 'default'
-    ) {}
-{% endhighlight %}

-should be rewritten as
+**Good:**

 {% highlight ruby %}
     class foo (